VieVie31/i-like-paintings/README.md

 ## License

-The license associated with this package is the Creative Commons Attribution 4.0 International License [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), WITH the following additional conditions:
+The license associated with this package is the Creative Commons Attribution 4.0 International License [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), **WITH** the following additional conditions:

-Before using any part or whole of this package, you must star this repository.
+Before using any part or whole of this package, you must star :star: this repository.

 If you use any file associated with this package, including the provided weights or results, you must cite the package using the following BibTeX citation:
 ```bibtex